10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: mares90 / Shutterstock.com

 The Nissan Datsun 240Z is a classic with serious cult status.
-It looks nice and comes with a lot of features that make it a competent daily driver.
-A 2.4-liter inline-four-cylinder engine delivers 151 hp, and there is a 4-speed manual transmission that works with the engine to get the vehicle up to 60 mph in 9.4 seconds.
+It looks nice and has many features that make it a competent daily driver.
+A 2.4-liter inline-four-cylinder engine delivers 151 hp, and a 4-speed manual transmission works with the engine to get the vehicle up to 60 mph in 9.4 seconds.

-The 240Z only has two seats, so it isn’t a vehicle meant for families.
+The 240Z has only two seats, so it isn’t a vehicle for families.
 However, for a single person or a couple, it is comfy.
-You should be sure that you check on what kind of fuel the 240Z you find takes since a lot of vehicles in that era took lead gas.
-If that’s the case, you’ll need to use an additive when fueling up.
+You should be sure to check on what fuel the 240Z you find takes since many vehicles in that era took the lead to gas.
+If that’s true, you must use an additive when fueling up.

 In top condition, this vehicle can cost about $40,000.
 This might seem high, but the Datsun 240Z is known for retaining its value.